Nipmuc: 19th century

 The Native Americans were reduced to wards of the Commonwealth of Massachusetts and were represented by state-appointed non-Native guardians.
 Rapid acculturation and intermarriage led many to believe the Nipmuc had simply just vanished, due to a combination of romantic notions of who the Native Americans were and to justify the colonial expansion.
 Native Americans continued to exist but fewer and fewer were able to live on the dwindling reserve lands and most left to seek employment as domestics or servants in White households, out to sea as whalers or seafarers, or into the growing cities where they became labourers or barbers.
 Growing acculturation, intermarriage, and dwindling populations led to the extinction of the Natick Dialect of the Massachusett language, and only one speaker could be found in 1798.
 A cultural practice that survived was peddling handcrafted, square-edged splint baskets and medicines.
 The Commonwealth of Massachusetts, after investigating the condition of the Native Americans, decided to grant citizenship to the Native Americans with the passage of the Massachusetts Enfranchisement Act of 1869, which ultimately led to the sale of any of the remaining lands.
 Hassanamessit was divided up among a few families.
-In 1897, the last of the Dudley lands were sold, and the remaining Native Americans were housed in the poor house on Lake Street in Webster, Massachusetts.
+In 1897, the last of the Dudley lands were sold, and five of the families were placed in a tenement house on Lake Street in Webster, Massachusetts.
+"The rest scattered, moving with other Nipmuc families living in Woodstock, Worcester, Providence, and Hassanamisco.
+Worcester developed strong Indian enclaves in mainly African-American neighborhoods.
+Nipmuc activities became centered on the Hassanamisco Reservation.
+Events such as the Annual Clambake and elections on the 4th of July were times for Nipmucs to gather and discuss tribal business."

 Intermarriage

 Intermarriage between Whites, Blacks (or Chikitis), and Native Americans began in early colonial times.
 Africans and Native Americans shared a complementary gender imbalance as slave-traders imported few female enslaved Africans into New England and many of Indian men died in war or joined the whaling industry.
 Many Native American women married African men.
 Intermarriage with whites was uncommon, due to colonial anti-miscegenation laws in place.
-The children of such unions were accepted into the tribe as Native Americans, due to the matrilineal focus of Nipmuc culture, but to the eyes of their sceptical White neighbours, the increasingly Black phenotypes delegitimised their Indian identity.
+The children of such unions were accepted into the tribe as Native Americans, due to the matrilineal focus of Nipmuc culture, but to the eyes of their sceptical White neighbours, the increasingly Black phenotypes of some were seen to delegitimize their Indian identity.
 By the 19th century, only a handful of pure-blood Native Americans remained, and Native Americans vanish from state and federal census records but are listed as 'Black', 'mulatto', 'colored' or 'miscellaneous' depending on their appearance.
+In 1902 it was reported that the Last of John Eliot Praying Indians was living in Massachusetts a Mrs Patience Fidelia Clifton age 70 of Brigham's Hill, Grafton, Massachusetts formerly Indian community of Hassanamesitt.